Live in Asia

 Do you need a degree to teach English in Thailand?

 Not necessarily.
 Most people teaching English overseas do not have a university degree.
-A degree helps and opens more doors, but Danny has helped guys without one get teaching work too.
+A degree helps and opens more doors, but I have helped guys without one get teaching work too.
 Teaching is the fastest way most guys build the income to make the move.

 What is the best place to live in Thailand?